Strontium Support II

 Strontium is an important mineral for bone health and it is found in most foods where calcium is found.

 In 2002, AOR introduced the world’s first supplemental strontium citrate for those with osteoporosis, osteopenia, post-menopausal women and those at an increased risk of bone fractures.
-AOR’s Strontium Support II comes in two sizes and provides an effective dose of this bone health powerhouse in a convenient two capsule-a-day formula.
+AOR’s Strontium Support II comes in two sizes and provides an effective dose of this bone health powerhouse in a convenient one to two capsule-a-day formula.

 Strontium is a trace mineral which concentrates in the skeletal system, where it supports the function of osteoblasts (the cells which form new bone) while reducing the differentiation and activity of osteoclasts (the cells which resorb old bone).
-Strontium Support II TM helps support bone mineral density.
+Strontium Support II helps support bone mineral density.

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, corn, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.

 In 2002, AOR was the first company in the world to produce supplemental strontium citrate.
-AOR’s Strontium Support II comes in two sizes or paired with MBP (see the Related Products section) and provides an effective dose of this bone health powerhouse in a convenient two capsule-a-day formula.
+AOR’s Strontium Support II comes in two sizes or paired with MBP (see the Related Products section) and provides an effective dose of this bone health powerhouse in a convenient one to two capsule-a-day formula.

 Do not use if you are pregnant or breastfeeding, if you have or are at high risk for blood clots (e.g. if you are temporarily or permanently immobilized, over the age of 80, taking birth control pills, etc.), heart diseases and/or circulatory problems (e.g. Venous Thromboembolism (VTE), heart attack, peripheral arterial disease, stroke, high blood pressure, hyperlipidemia, diabetes, etc.), or have kidney disease.
 May cause temporary transient increases in levels of creatine kinase that are unassociated with any disorder.
 Discontinue use and consult a health care practitioner in case of rash or hypersensitivity, as this may be a sign of a serious allergic reaction (DRESS or Stevens-Johnson syndrome).
 Consult a health care practitioner for use beyond 6 months.